-- (g) The filing office may not remove a debtor's name from the index until one year after the effectiveness of a financing statement naming the debtor lapses under Section 9-515 with respect to all secured parties of record. - (h) The filing office shall perform the acts required by subsections (a) through (e) at the time and in the manner prescribed by filing-office rule, but not later than two business days after the filing office receives the record in question. - [(i) [Subsection] [Subsections] [(b)] [and] [(h)] [does] [do] not apply to a filing office described in Section 9-501(a)(2).
+(g) The filing office may not remove a debtor's name from the index until one year after the effectiveness of a financing statement naming the debtor lapses under Section 9-515 with respect all secured parties of record.

-Legislative Notes:
+(h) The filing office shall perform the acts required by subsections (a)

+through (e) at the time and in the manner prescribed by filing-office rule, but not later than two business days after the filing office receives the record in question.

-- 1. States whose filing offices currently assign file numbers that include a verification number, commonly known as a "check digit," or can implement this requirement before the effective date of this Article should omit the bracketed language in subsection (b). - 2.
-In States in which writings will not appear in the real property records and indices unless actually recorded the bracketed language in subsection (d) should be used. - 3.
-States whose real-estate filing offices require additional information in amendments and cannot search their records by both the name of the debtor and the file number should enact Alternative B to Sections 9-512(a), 9-518(b), 9-519(f) and 9-522(a). - 4.
-A State that elects not to require real-estate filing offices to comply with either or both of subsections (b) and (h) may adopt an applicable variation of subsection (i) and add "Except as otherwise provided in subsection (i), to the appropriate subsection or subsections.
+Legislative Note: States whose filing offices currently assign file numbers that include a verification number should delete the bracketed language in subsection (a).
+In States in which writings will not appear in the real property records and indices unless actually recorded the bracketed language in subsection (d) should be used.

+SECTION 9-520A.

+[deleted.]

-SECTION 9-520.
+SECTION 9-520 9-521.
 ACCEPTANCE AND REFUSAL TO ACCEPT RECORD.